 During your time at Goldsmiths, you may experience dissatisfaction, or even be involved in an issue about conduct.
 These matters are dealt with by the Appeals and Complaints team.
-Information about their work, enquiries and contact details, can be found at the bottom of the page.
+Information about their work, enquiries and contact details, can be found below.

-We have weekly 2-hr sessions where you can drop in and discuss any concerns you may have about complaints or appeals.
+We have weekly 2 hours sessions on Monday at the Student Centre from 10 till 12, where you can drop in and discuss any concerns you may have about complaints or appeals.
 We offer a free, unbiased and confidential service to all students.